LiliGrinn/yt-dlp/README.md

 [![All versions](https://img.shields.io/badge/-All_Versions-lightgrey.svg?style=for-the-badge)](https://github.com/yt-dlp/yt-dlp/releases)
 <!-- MANPAGE: END EXCLUDED SECTION -->

+In UNIX-like OSes (MacOS, Linux, BSD), you can also install the application into a location in your $PATH, such as ~/.local/bin, in one of the following ways:

+sudo wget https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp -O /usr/local/bin/yt-dlp
+sudo chmod a+rx /usr/local/bin/yt-dlp  # Make executable

+To update, run:

+sudo yt-dlp -U

+To use shell completion (autocomplete), look for the completion files in the source tarball.
+It comes with bash, fish & zsh support.
 You can install yt-dlp using [the binaries](#release-files), [pip](https://pypi.org/project/yt-dlp) or one using a third-party package manager.
 See [the wiki](https://github.com/yt-dlp/yt-dlp/wiki/Installation) for detailed instructions